mkalus/segrada/README.md

 ## Running Segrada

+You need Java 8 JRE installed.
+Later versions will not work with Segrada.

 Download from: [www.segrada.org](http://www.segrada.org/ "Segrada Homepage")

 In order to try out Segrada, download the program and unpack it to a folder of your choice.